 Highly Experienced Michigan Embezzlement Defense Attorney

-When a person is facing criminal charges, the primary concern is, “am I going to jail?”
+When a person faces criminal charges, the primary concern is, “am I going to jail?”
 The criminal defense attorneys at LEWIS & DICKSTEIN, P.L.L.C. have extensive experience with the defense of embezzlement charges in Michigan.
 We will use our expertise, talents, and reputation for success to ensure that our clients are not sent to jail or at least minimize the risk.
-Our attorneys will also pull out all of the stops to work towards a favorable resolution and will not jeopardize your future.
+Our attorneys will also pull out all the stops to work towards a favorable resolution and will not jeopardize your future.
 Dismissal of all charges is always our top priority.
-Dismissal is possible under the right circumstances if all of the defenses for embezzlement charges are explored.
+Dismissal is possible under the right circumstances if all the defenses for embezzlement charges are explored.
 Achieving reduced or dismissed charges is possible even when there is an admission or overwhelming evidence of guilt.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.